Teach your kids woodworking skills while they build this awesome chair! Perfect for the Cub Scout Webelos and Arrow of Light Build It adventure.

 - You'll want to keep your lumber under a tent, if possible.
 In past years, the National Guard loaned us “GP Mediums” (large canvas tents) under which to store the wood.

 - Be patient!
-Or at least as patient as you can be in the heat with a bunch of boys hammering around you. 🙂
+Or at least as patient as you can be in the heat with a bunch of kids hammering around you. 🙂

-- Let the parents know what day the boys will complete their project so that they can bring a larger vehicle to pick up the chairs or make arrangements for another parent to pick up their son’s chair.
+- Let the parents know what day the Scouts will complete their project so that they can bring a larger vehicle to pick up the chairs or make arrangements for another parent to pick up their child's chair.

 Leave a comment below if you do this project with your Cub Scouts.
 Even better, post a picture of your chair on my Facebook page.
 Looking forward to seeing them!